ranveeraggarwal/rust-ctci/README.md

 ## Contributing

-I am currently not accepting pull requests.
+I'm currently not accepting pull requests.
 This is a personal exercise to learn Rust and prepare for interviews.
 I might accept contributions later.